Obstructed Thickenings and Supermanifolds: Thickenings in Supergeometry

 \begin{THM} Suppose $\Xfr_{(M, E)}^{(m)}$ is a thickening of $(M,E)$ of order $m$, where $m\geq2$.
 Then the space of obstructions to finding a thickening of $\Xfr_{(M, E)}^{(m)}$ is identified with either:

-\end{THM}
+\end{THM} ~\\

-A statement of Theorem \ref{jnvjknknvkjnvk} may be found in \cite[p.
+Theorem \ref{jnvjknknvkjnvk} is stated in \cite[p.
 1188]{EASTBRU}, where it is deduced from the more general theory of extensions of holomorphic vector bundles, detailed in \cite{GRIFF}.
 We will give a more elementary proof of Theorem \ref{jnvjknknvkjnvk} in the section to follow.